isomerpages/moe-sls/_teacher-user-guide/Track Progress/(A1,i) Access Learning Progress.md

 <h1 id="-1-access-learning-progress">(A1,i) Access Learning Progress</h1>
 <p>Learning Progress shows the overall progress (in terms of marks) of students in a Class Group based on their attempted assignments and self-study resources.
 Teachers can select questions they wish to monitor and view them from the Learning Progress page.</p>
 <p>The overall progress includes the marks for all assignments containing questions (tagged or untagged to the current Content Mapsyllabus) that have been assigned to a particular Class Group.</p>
-<p>Note: Learning Progress page can be accessed for Class Groups synced from School Cockpit.
+<p><u>Note</u>: Learning Progress page can be accessed for Class Groups synced from School Cockpit.
 For Class Groups created in SLS, you will need to add a Subject and Level to view the Learning Progress.</p>
 <p>There are multiple ways to navigate to Learning Progress:</p>
 <ul>
 <li>From the homepage, open the left menu and click Learning Progress.</li>